Hiring construction workers is challenging when competition for skilled labor is high and project demands keep growing.

 How much does it cost to hire construction workers?

-In the US, hourly wages for construction workers can range from around $15 to over $30.
-But the cost of hiring construction workers encompasses more than hourly or contractual rates.
-It includes recruitment and training expenses, along with benefits like health insurance, bonuses, retirement plans, and paid time off.
+The cost of hiring construction workers encompasses more than hourly or contractual rates.
+It includes recruitment and training expenses, as well as benefits such as health insurance, bonuses, retirement plans, and paid time off.
 It also includes protective equipment and safety gear, overhead costs like administrative expenses and utilities, and workers’ compensation insurance.